cubee-cb/linux-vr-compat/README.md

 - AMD RX 6600XT 8GB
 - 16GB RAM (2x8GB, 3200Mhz, DDR4)
 - Everything installed on a hard drive. (including OS)
-    - Plan to move to an SSD at some point, but loading speeds aren't bad!
-Or maybe I'm just used to it?
+    - Plan to move OS to an SSD at some point, HDD speeds are starting to bottleneck as I do more things on this system.
-- PICO 4 headset, connected with USB 3.0.
+- PICO 4 headset, with USB 3.0 cable.
     - Currently, I still have incorrect controller offsets for PICO 4 controllers.
-Supposedly it was fixed in v0.22, and indeed they look correct in the WiVRn client menu and maybe Wlx-Overlay-S, but they still have the wrong offset in OpenComposite.
+Supposedly it was fixed in v0.22, and indeed they look correct in the WiVRn client menu and maybe Wlx-Overlay-S, but they still have the wrong offset in OpenComposite applications.
     - Hand tracking works fine in titles that support it.
 Make sure it's enabled at the system level to turn it on in WiVRn.
 (Settings > Lab > Hand Tracking)
-- (WIP) WMR HP VR1000-122a.
+- Windows Mixed Reality HP VR1000-122a.
-    - Currently non-functional.
-Devices appear but Envision cannot use them.
+    - Just keeping it going for 5 more minutes.
+No controller tracking.

 ### Software
 - Fedora 41 (KDE Plasma, Wayland)
 - WiVRn (Flatpak) to connect to the PICO-4 and emulate SteamVR via OpenComposite.
-- (WIP) Envision with WMR profile for Windows Mixed Reality.
+- Envision with WMR profile.
-    - Currently non-functional.
-Server fails to start, likely due to failing to access the HMD.
+    - Mostly functional.
+Reprojection is laggy.
+[Has other issues](#developmenthardware).
 - WlxOverlay for desktop views and playspace drag.
-    - Space Drag is either stick click, Space Reset is double-click left stick.
+    - Space Drag is either left/right stick click, Space Reset is double-click left stick.
     - Custom build with battery OSC parameters, this has been [merged with main](https://github.com/galister/wlx-overlay-s/pull/108) as of now but has yet to be included in a release.
 - Most games run through Steam (Runtime), SteamVR is not installed.
 Using launch arguments provided by WiVRn to make games use it as the VR runtime.
 Manually.
 For each game individually. (there's probably a more efficient way to do it)
 - Proton: GE-Proton9-18 (unless otherwise specified)